posted in: Gear Reviews, Skiing

 I’ve got a handful of goggles on the shelf.
 Some with yellow lenses for low light conditions, some with chrome mirror lenses for bluebird days and others with amber lenses for all-around versatility.
 I’ve also swapped out the lenses in my myriad of Smith Cascade goggles over the years… it’s a bit of a chore, but I got it done.

 Just as Smith changed the sunglass world with the innovative Smith Slider series, they are aiming to change the goggle world with the new Smith I/O goggle.
-I saw next year’s enviro-friendly version of the I/O Evolve goggle at OR in January and have since gotten my hands on a pair of new Smith I/O goggles to flog on the slopes.
+I saw next year’s enviro-friendly version of the I/O Evolve goggle at Outdoor Retailer in January and have since gotten my hands on a pair of new Smith I/O goggles to flog on the slopes.

 About the I/O Goggle